lightbend/config/HOCON.md

  - if the value is a number, it is taken to be a number in the default unit.
- - if the value is a string, it is taken to be:
+ - if the value is a string, it is taken to be this sequence:

      - optional whitespace
      - a number
      - optional whitespace
      - an optional unit name consisting only of letters (letters